ivan-usd/data-mine/README.md

 * Predictive Modeling
 * etc.

-### Technologies (still under consideration)
+### Technologies
-* R
 * Python
-* D3
-* PostGres, MySql
-* Pandas, jupyter
+* Pandas, Jupyter
-* HTML
-* JavaScript
-* etc.

-## Project Description (still under consideration)
+## Project Description
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)
+The purpose of this project is to find a dataset, clean, pre-process it, and perform a data mining project on the data using Python.

 ## Needs of this project